Guide to the Collection

-This subseries contains correspondence between Maxim Karolik and private art dealers and art historians such as Victor D. Sparks, Burton Cummins, Thurston H. Thacher, and Duncan A. Harzard and cultural institutions and museums such as the American Federation of the Arts, the Currier Museum, Museum of Fine Arts, Boston, Brooklyn Museum, Worcester Art Museum, and the Smithsonian.
-Subjects of letters include collecting and purchasing art works, furniture, and paintings, acknowledgments of gifts, biographies of sitters of paintings, and possible exhibitions of Karolik’s art collections.
-Also included is correspondence with Harvard University Press regarding a foreward Karolik wrote for Architectural Heritage of Newport, and the release of Russian Art Songs, contract work at his house in Newport, Rhode Island.
+This subseries contains correspondence between Maxim Karolik and private art dealers and art historians such as Victor D. Sparks, Burton Cummins, Thurston H. Thacher, and Duncan A. Harzard, and cultural institutions and museums such as the American Federation of the Arts, the Currier Museum, Museum of Fine Arts, Boston, Brooklyn Museum, Worcester Art Museum, and the Smithsonian.
+Subjects of letters include collecting and purchasing art works, furniture, and paintings, acknowledgments of gifts, biographies of sitters of paintings, and possible exhibitions of Karolik's art collections.
+Also included is correspondence with Harvard University Press regarding a forward Karolik wrote for The Architectural Heritage of Newport, the release of Russian Art Songs, and contract work at his house in Newport, Rhode Island.

 Maxim Karolik correspondence, 1922-1956